sickotra/Developing_SchooltoWork_Trajectories_for_Sequence_Analysis_LEO_Data/2 - LEO Sequence Analysis Data Development/LEO-Sequence-Analysis-Data-Development.md

 - **UK Department for Education** - National Pupil Database (NPD), Higher Education Statistics Agency (HESA)

-- **UK Department for Work and Pensions** - Employment, Self-Employment, Benefits and Geography data
+- **UK Department for Work and Pensions** - Benefits and Geography data

   </p>

+- **HM Revenue and Customs** - Employment and Self-Employment data

 </p>
-This code used the Spring School Census from the NPD, the National Client Caseload Information System from the NPD, HESA, DWP Employment, Self-employment and Benefits data to create a longitudinal record of the yearly activity histories for **556,182 individuals from the 2010/11 school-leaver cohort in England**.
+This code used the Spring School Census from the NPD, the National Client Caseload Information System from the NPD, HESA, HMRC Employment, Self-employment and DWP Benefits data to create a longitudinal record of the yearly activity histories for **556,182 individuals from the 2010/11 school-leaver cohort in England**.
 The activity histories begin from the first non-compulsory observed state in 2011/12 until the 2018/19 academic year, corresponding to ages 16/17 to ages 23/24.
-Individual-level socio-demographic charactersitics are also prepared, as well as exploratory longitudinal geographic and longitudinal earnings data.
+Individual-level socio-demographic charactersitics are also prepared, as well as longitudinal geographic and longitudinal earnings data.
 </p>
 </p>
 The code first imports data extracted from the LEO database using SQL in